Asian Africans: Austronesians

 The Merina people of Madagascar along with the Betsileo tribe are likely of Austronesian descent.
 Together, they represent about 35% of the population of the island of Madagascar.
 These two dominant ethnic groups are commonly accepted as indigenous to Madagascar, though they are likely descendants of Malay and Polynesian immigrations.
 For example, the Malagasy language is unrelated to nearby African languages, instead being the westernmost member of the Malayo-Polynesian branch of the Austronesian language family.

 Eurasians in Africa

-Here is a list with the 12 million Eurasians living in Africa, see also White Africans of European ancestry.
+Here is a list with the 11 million Eurasians living in Africa, see also White Africans of European ancestry.
 The countries in the list are ranked by population of non-African heritage, followed by main immigration country.
 The amount of mixed race Africans with at least one Eurasian ancestor is over 10% of the total population of Africa, or at least 150 million people.
-6.2 million Eurasians live in Southern Africa (9.2% of total population), 2.4 million in Western Africa (0.59%), 2.2 million in Eastern Africa (0.49%), 931,000 in Northern Africa (0.36%) and 570,000 in Central Africa (0.31%).
+6.2 million Eurasians live in Southern Africa, 2.2 million in Eastern Africa, 1.4 million in Western Africa, 931,000 in Northern Africa and 570,000 in Central Africa.